DanielJean007/RPI_LIRC_NodeJS-Project/README.md

 # RPI_LIRC_NodeJS-Project
-This project's records the remote control command in order to beam them back from a local hardware set up on a RPI.
+This project describe an assembly of a RPI device that records remote control commands in order to beam them back from a local hardware set up on a RPI.

-This setup can be accessed from anywhere via an Internet enabled device
+This setup can be accessed from anywhere via an Internet enabled device.

 # Necessary hardware to run this project
   * Raspberry Pi board.
 This project was developed on a RPI-1B board.